 The exact cause of MS is not clear.
 However, experts believe it to be an autoimmune condition in which the body’s immune system attacks its tissues.

-This article discusses when initial MS symptoms generally appear and the typical age at which people receive a diagnosis.
-It also looks at the symptoms, types of diagnosis, and treatment.
+This article discusses when initial MS symptoms generally appear, and the typical age at which people receive a diagnosis.
+It also looks at the symptoms, types of diagnoses, and treatment.

-The condition may start to develop after the age of 50 years, in which case doctors will refer to it as late-onset MS. Late-onset MS accounts for
+The condition may start to develop after 50 years of age, in which case, doctors will refer to it as late-onset MS. Late-onset MS accounts for

 Clinically isolated syndrome (CIS)

-CIS is a single episode of symptoms that may suggest that a person has MS. Experts believe that it occurs as a result of an inflammatory condition of the brain or spinal cord.
+CIS is a single episode of symptoms that may suggest that a person has MS. Experts believe it occurs due to an inflammatory condition of the brain or spinal cord.
 CIS symptoms last at least 24 hours.
 Some people with CIS will go on to develop MS while others may not.

-There may only be a single symptom, such as vision loss, or there may be multiple symptoms, such as vision loss alongside tingling or numbness in the legs.
+There may only be a single symptom, such as vision loss, or multiple symptoms, such as vision loss alongside tingling or numbness in the legs.

-When a person has CIS, a doctor will order an MRI to determine whether they have brain lesions similar to those of MS.
+When a person has CIS, a doctor will order an MRI scan to determine whether they have brain lesions similar to MS.

-In general, the presence of MRI-detected brain lesions means that a person may have a 70–80% risk of developing MS within several years, while an absence of lesions suggests a 20–30% likelihood of developing MS within the same time frame.
+In general, the presence of MRI-detected brain lesions means that a person may have a 60–80% risk of developing MS within several years.
+However, the absence of lesions suggests a 20–30% likelihood of developing MS within the same time frame.